Massachusetts Institute of Technology: Campus

+Research facilities

 MIT's on-campus nuclear reactor is one of the most powerful university-based nuclear reactors in the United States.
 The prominence of the reactor's containment building in a densely populated area has been controversial, but MIT maintains that it is well-secured.
-In 1999 Bill Gates donated US$20 million to MIT for the construction of a computer laboratory named the "William H. Gates Building", and designed by architect Frank Gehry.
-While Microsoft had previously given financial support to the institution, this was the first personal donation received from Gates.

 MIT Nano, also known as Building 12, is an interdisciplinary facility for nanoscale research.
 Its 100000 sqft cleanroom and research space, visible through expansive glass facades, is the largest research facility of its kind in the nation.
 With a cost of US$400 million, it is also one of the costliest buildings on campus.
 The facility also provides state-of-the-art nanoimaging capabilities with vibration damped imaging and metrology suites sitting atop a 5 e6lb slab of concrete underground.

 Other notable campus facilities include a pressurized wind tunnel for testing aerodynamic research, a towing tank for testing ship and ocean structure designs, and previously Alcator C-Mod, which was the largest fusion device operated by any university.
 MIT's campus-wide wireless network was completed in the fall of 2005 and consists of nearly 3,000 access points covering 9.4 e6sqft of campus.

-In 2001, the Environmental Protection Agency sued MIT for violating the Clean Water Act and the Clean Air Act with regard to its hazardous waste storage and disposal procedures.
-MIT settled the suit by paying a $155,000 fine and launching three environmental projects.
-In connection with capital campaigns to expand the campus, the Institute has also extensively renovated existing buildings to improve their energy efficiency.
-MIT has also taken steps to reduce its environmental impact by running alternative fuel campus shuttles, subsidizing public transportation passes, and building a low-emission cogeneration plant that serves most of the campus electricity, heating, and cooling requirements.